Hammadid dynasty: Art

 The excavations in the Qal'at Beni Hammad also discovered the first reference corpus of Islamic ceramics.
 The production of ceramics in Al-Andalus during the taifa and Almoravid periods reflect a strong and direct Hammadid influence.
 The technique of luster-painting on pottery was passed from al Qal-at to Béjaïa to Malaga, and black painted and incised earthenware objects as well as bronze sculptures from the Zirids most likely influenced similar objects in Andalusia.
 Ceramic architectural decorations had never played such a large role in the Islamic world until the Hammadids, and from there it subsequently spread to Al-Andalus and Morocco where it became a hallmark for the architecture of these countries, and it also spread throughout Europe.

+The art of the Hammadid capital included the use of zellij.
+The Almohads are credited with transferring the art of zellij from the central Maghreb to Morocco where the minaret of the Kutubiyya mosque bears tiles with a similar design as those found in the pavements of the courtyard of the Hammadid Al-Manar palace.
+The earliest documented example of the alicatado technique was identified on star and cross shaped lustre specimens from the Qal’at of Beni Hammad.
+Architectural ceramics such as alicatado panels and cuerda seca tiles were central to the appearance of civic and religious buildings.
+The prevailing hypothesis concerning the technique of producing lustre ceramic pieces, especially tiles, is that this technique spread from the Qal’at of Beni Hammad and the subsequent Hammadid capital in Bejaia to Al-Andalus.

 Luster-painted and glazed ceramic decoration in a wide variety of shapes and forms were a feature in the Islamic architecture of Hammadid-era Béjaïa.
 Al-Nasir reputedly negotiated with Pope Gregory VII for the services of Italian masons and other skilled craftsmen for the construction of Béjaïa.
 Although Béjaïa is mostly in ruins, a large sea gate reportedly survives.
 The Bab al-Bahr (gate of the sea) was built during an-Nasirs reign, along with five other gates, to protect the town.
 It is now a ruin consisted of a pointed arch constructed with solid bricks.
 The Bab al-Bunud was also built in Béjaïa during an-Nasirs reign with hexagonal towers and two ogival-arch gates.

 In Béjaïa drawings of a facade of two palaces with ground plans by one of the Hammadids have been preserved and provide an insight into palatial architecture of the time period of the Hammadids.
 The first palace consisted of a huge domed hall flanked by smaller domed towers and chambers.
 The second palace, called al-Kukab, as said to have been where the Bordj Moussa is today. al-Kukab consisted of a large centred hall with a gabled roof flanked by side aisles and two small towers.

 The Great Mosque of Constantine was originally constructed by the Hammadids in the 12th century and was built on the ruins of a Roman temple.